BlogInternal Communications Measurement

 “Both of these metrics tell you different data stories.
 Understanding the culture of your company is imperative when it comes to internal communications.
 For this reason, it is vital to identify which set of metrics you should be honing in on.”

-For example, “most companies have security scanning systems that automatically open and click all emails before they hit the recipients’ inbox.
+For example, “most companies have security scanning systems that automatically open and click all emails before they hit the recipients’ inboxes.
 If these security scanning systems aren’t adequately configured to work in parallel with their comms tools, the communicator could face incorrect data and analytics.
 It’s important for leaders to work alongside their IT teams to ensure they understand what systems are in place that may affect their communications metrics.”

 Which Metrics Do Companies Track?